shizunge/endlessh-go/README.md

 Endlessh is a great idea that not only blocks the brute force SSH attacks, but also wastes attackers time as a kind of counter-attack.
 Besides trapping the attackers, I also want to virtualize the Geolocations and other statistics of the sources of attacks.
 Unfortunately the wonderful [C implementation of endlessh](https://github.com/skeeto/endlessh) only provides text based log, but I do not like the solution that writing extra scripts to parse the log outputs, then exporting the results to a dashboard, because it would introduce extra layers in my current setup and it would depend on the format of the text log file rather than some structured data.
 Thus I create this golang implementation of endlessh to export [Prometheus](https://prometheus.io/) metrics and a [Grafana](https://grafana.com/) dashboard to virtualize them.

-If you do not mind the endlessh server, besides trapping the attackers, does extra things including
+If you want a dashboard of sources of attacks and do not mind the endlessh server, besides trapping the attackers, does extra things including: translating IP to Geohash, exporting Prometheus metrics, and using more memory (about 10MB), this is the solution for you.

-* Translating IP to Geohash
-* Exporting Prometheus metrics
-* Using more memory (about 10MB)

-and want a dashboard of sources of attacks, this is the solution for you.

-## Quick Start
+## Getting Started

 Clone the repo then build from source:

 ```
-$ go build .
+go build .
-$ ./endlessh-go
+./endlessh-go
 ```

 Alternatively, you can use docker:

 ```
-$ sudo docker run -d shizunge/endlessh-go
+sudo docker run -d shizunge/endlessh-go
 ```

+It listens to port `2222` by default.

+If you want log like the [C implementation](https://github.com/skeeto/endlessh), you need to set both CLI arguments `-logtostderr` and `-v=1`, then the log will go to the stderr.
+You can set different log destinations via CLI arguments.

 ## Usage